Demographics of Latvia: History

-Over 130,000 persons have been naturalized as Latvian citizens since 1995, but 182,375 persons, as of 2022, live in Latvia with non-citizen's passports.
+Over 130,000 persons have been naturalized as Latvian citizens since 1995 and 182,375 persons, as of 2022, live in Latvia with non-citizen's passports.
 Large numbers of Russians, as well as some Ukrainians and Belarusians remained in Latvia after the fall of the Soviet Union.

 According to the provisional results of the Population and Housing Census 2011, the total population of Latvia on 1 March 2011 was 2,067,887.
 Since the previous census in 2000 the country's population decreased by 309,000 or 13%.
 Based on the Population and Housing Census 2021, the total population of Latvia on 1 January 2021 was 1,893,223.
-Since the previous census in 2011 the country's population decreased by 174,664 or 8,5%.
+Since the previous census in 2011 the country's population decreased by 174,664 or 8.5%.
 The proportion of ethnic Latvians increased to 62.7% of the population.
 Livonians are the other indigenous ethnic group, with about 250 of them remaining.
 Latgalians are a distinctive subgroup of Latvians inhabiting or coming from Eastern Latvia.

 According to rankings provided by the United States Census Bureau—International Data Base (IDB)—Country Rankings, Latvia is estimated to have a population of 1,249,812 in the year 2050.